3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

 The output of the filter is published on the Computed Safe Control Input topic.
 The Supervisor will only modify the control input if the Activate checkbox is checked.
 This topic can either match the entry topic specs or be a compatible type.
 It's published at the filter rate.

+* **Motion planning output signal**: This is the set of commands requesting speed and rotation (or speed and steering) that the autonomy stack is publishing.
+The ROS message type is needed so that Supervisor knows what to monitor in order to calculate the barrier function value.
+The message quality and receipt rate are monitored as part of the aggregated metrics, and if it fails to arrive within the expected time [1/(signal rate) * Timeout factor], an event will be created and the Run-time Assurance Module will transition to the failure command mode.

+* **Supervisor output signal**: This is the output of the supervisor Run-time Assurance Module.
+This topic configuration can mirror the Desired control input one or have a different message type and QoS (the rate is set by the :ref:`filter rate <config_sup_filter_rate>`).
+The message type can be: the same as received on the Desired control input, an equivalent one (You can convert from timestamped message to non timestamped, with or without covariance for example) or a dynamic type like lll_msgs/Float64VectorStamped or std_msgs/Float[32/64]MultiArray.
+This limitations are due to the fact that converting types to others can lead to loss of message information.
+ROS has semantic messages and converting message from a type to another can lead to various errors and misinterpretations.

 Run-time Assurance Module
 =========================